-We are pleased to be able to offer a limited number of Post Graduate Teaching Apprenticeships – a paid, employment based route into teaching leading to QTS and PGCE.
+We are pleased to be able to offer a small number of Post Graduate Teaching Apprenticeships – a paid, employment based route into teaching leading to QTS and PGCE.

-Primary Advantage Federation hoping to offer a limited number of places to train through the Post Graduate Teaching Apprenticeship route for the coming year.
+Primary Advantage Federation is hoping to offer a small number of places to train through the Post Graduate Teaching Apprenticeship route for the coming year.

 This route is provided in partnership with London Metropolitan University and available for Primary General (5-11 years) or Early Years (3-7 years).